eonarheim/eonarheim.github.io/docs/sprite.md

 <pre>new(image: Texture, public sx: number, public sy:number, public swidth: number, public sheight : number)</pre>
 --------------

-The Actor constructor takes 5 optional parameters, x position, y position, width, height, and color.
-If no parameters are specified x, y, width, and height will all default to 0.
+The Actor constructor takes 5 optional parameters: x position, y position, width, height, and color.
+If no parameters are specified, then x, y, width, and height will all default to 0.
 Color will default to black.

 ## Properties